davidde/notes/webhosting/5--deploying-reactjs.md

 Note that the only case where www-data needs write permissions is for directories storing uploads and other locations which needs to be written, so we do not assign any group write permissions.

-* Optionally, we can change the umask so all files created in the future will restrict access for 'other', by putting `umask 027` in `~/.bashrc` or `~/.zshrc`.
+* Optionally, we can change the umask so all files created in the future will restrict access for 'other':
+Put `umask 027` in `~/.bashrc` or `~/.zshrc`.
 Note that this is a global setting for the server.

 * Install Nginx to serve our application:
 $ `sudo apt install nginx`